NardoLee3/mxw-sdk-js/docs/cookbook.rst

 **2. Create NFT**
 *****************
 First, we need to create a NFT.
-In this case, the airline are responsible to create the NTF.
+In this case, the airline are responsible to create the NFT.

 .. code-block:: javascript

    //set nft properties
-   let ntfProperties = {
+   let nftProperties = {
       name: "my2sgFlightTicket05",
       symbol: "my2sg05",
       fee: {